brajeshwar/brajeshwar.github.io/_posts/2019/2019-07-29-bits-conquest-2019-finale.md

----
-layout: post
-title: BITS Conquest 2019 Finale
+# BITS Conquest 2019 Finale
----

 Eleven Startups pitched at the BITS <a href="http://www.conquest.org.in">Conquest</a> 2019 Finale.